Governikus/AusweisApp/docs/sdk/commands.rst

 will send the message :ref:`enter_puk` as the retryCounter is decreased to **0**.

+.. versionchanged:: 1.16.0
+   The parameter "value" must be omitted if the used :ref:`reader` has a keypad.

 - **value**: The personal identification number (PIN) of the card.
-  This must be 6 digits.
+  This must be 6 digits if the :ref:`reader` has no keypad, otherwise this parameter must be omitted.

 .. code-block:: json